sascristian/HeyberryAI/README.md

             # 60 is the number of seconds for the layer timer
             self.tree = IntentTree(self.emitter, layers, 60)
+            # this should be on initialize of every skill
             self.emitter.on('enable_intent', self.handle_enable_intent)
+            self.emitter.on('disable_intent', self.handle_disable_intent)

             to activate next layer/state -> self.tree.next()
             to activate previous layer/state -> self.tree.previous()